 I was born in Sunderland, Tyne and Wear, UK in 1961.
 I left to attend Lancaster University gaining a degree in History in 1983.
 In 1986 I completed a PGCE at Durham University and in 1991 an MA in Education (Open University).
 After an initial career in teaching I became a freelance artist, poet and arts educator, seeking to develop projects in the UK and internationally.
-I specialize in themed series of artworks, experimental visual portraiture, poetry and poetry sequences, cross-genre projects/collaborations, innovative creative workshops and entertainment-driven public performances/talks.
+I specialize in themed series of artworks, experimental visual portraiture, poetry and poetry sequences, cross-genre projects, collaborations and installations and running innovative creative workshops and entertainment-driven public performances/talks.
 During 2012-2013 I was artist-and-poet-in-residence at Ustinov College, Durham University and returned in 2015-2016 sharing my time between Josephine Butler College and St Cuthbert's Society.
 I continue to be based in Durham and to collaborate with the university on arts-based initiatives.
 In October 2023 I relocated to Cumbria and enjoy the use of a fabulous live/work studio above an historic stable block on the Northern fringes of the Lake District National Park.
 I work in a creative partnership with my wife Juliet Lunn and together we design bespoke websites and create (and teach how to make) limited edition handmade books.

 About my paintings & installations: